naitiksingh29/DIGITAL-LITERACY-PROJECT/README.md

 ### 🔹 Task 5: Cybercrime Awareness

-Studied UPI fraud and created a case study along with prevention tips.
+Studied Cyberbulling and created a case study along with prevention tips.

 ---